rgupta33/weather/README.md

 # weather app

-To run this app from the command line, type "python weather.py" from the root directory.
+To run this app from the command line, run "python weather.py" inthe root directory.
 Then navigate to http://127.0.0.1:5000/ to see the GUI.